Deophius/singin/readme.md

   This shouldn't be too small (<1024) and would preferentially be a power of 2.
 * defmachine: The default machine ID in the GUI.
 * timeout: Timeout before the GUI decides that the server is not responding.
+* yearbook: An *optional* object holding the abbreviation mapping used by the quick find box.
+  For example, if the config looks exactly like the one shown above, you can type `sp` in the quick find box and press enter.
+If the name `spirit` is in the list of absent people, it will automatically be selected. *This object is optional!* If not present, the quick find function will be disabled.

-## Keyboard accelerators in the GUI
+## Operating the GUI with keyboard only

 ### First page (machine info)

-Press `enter` to submit the machine name and host ip info.
+Press `enter` to submit the machine name and host IP info.
+If you want to use a non-default machine IP or machine name, you can press `tab` to switch to different input boxes.

 ### Second page (LessonPicker)

-* For the first 9 lessons that appear on the list, you can press 1-9 to choose them, respectively.
+* For the first 9 lessons that appear on the list, you can press `1` to `9` to choose them. `1` is for the one on the top of the list.
-* Press `enter` should have the same effect has pressing the OK button.
+* Press `enter` should have the same effect as pressing the OK button.
 * Press `p` to trigger "pause watchdog".
 * Press `r` to trigger "resume watchdog".
 * Press `g` to trigger "get latest news".

+### Third page (Reporter)

+* To quickly search through the list of absent people, use the quickfind input box.
+  The box grabs the focus on default, so this is completely keyboard friendly.

+  You need to specify the abbreviation mapping in the config file.
+See the `cli.json` section for details.

+* Different from the previous page, if you want to trigger the buttons with your keyboard, you need to use a alt key combination.
+See the in-program hints.

 ## Our singin protocol